Starting the conversation with your care team

 - Shortness of breath

 If you think you may be experiencing any side effects, call your healthcare provider.
 Your healthcare provider may recommend medications or other approaches to help you manage side effects.
-Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with OGSIVEO.1

-This video represents Dana’s personal experience only.
 Individual results may vary.

-Questions about OGSIVEO side effects
+Frequently asked questions about side effects

 What should I do if I think I am having side effects?

-Side effects can start within the first month of taking OGSIVEO.7 There might be therapies or other approaches that your doctor or care team can recommend for certain side effects to help during treatment.
 Let them know what you experience.
 Your doctor may recommend pausing treatment until side effects subside.
 Your doctor may also determine if a lower dose or stopping treatment is right for you.
 Always follow your doctor’s recommendations.

 Will OGSIVEO affect my menstrual cycle?

 Females who are able to become pregnant may have ovarian problems and changes in their menstrual cycle (including irregular periods or no periods) during treatment with OGSIVEO.
-Symptoms such as hot flashes, night sweats, or vaginal dryness are common in females of reproductive potential treated with OGSIVEO.1 Talk to your doctor if you have any questions about what to expect during treatment with OGSIVEO.
+Symptoms such as hot flashes, night sweats, or vaginal dryness are common in females of reproductive potential treated with OGSIVEO.2

 Can diarrhea be managed while taking OGSIVEO?

 Diarrhea is a common side effect of OGSIVEO and may sometimes be severe.
 Your doctor may recommend an over-the-counter anti-diarrheal medication or other strategies to manage it.
 Loperamide is an example of an anti-diarrheal medication.
-Let your doctor know right away if you have diarrhea that lasts longer than a few days and does not get better after taking antidiarrheal medicines.1
+Let your doctor know right away if you have diarrhea that lasts longer than a few days and does not get better after taking antidiarrheal medicines.2

 Staying hydrated can help.
 Drink plenty of fluids throughout the day.
 You may also find it easier to eat smaller meals more often instead of large ones.
-Consider choosing bland foods and avoiding foods that may cause stomach upset, such as caffeine, alcohol, dairy, and spicy, fatty, or greasy foods.8,9
+Consider choosing bland foods and avoiding foods that may cause stomach upset, such as caffeine, alcohol, dairy, and spicy, fatty, or greasy foods.9,10